CleverRaven/Cataclysm-DDA/doc/JSON_FLAGS.md

 ## Character

+Character flags can be `trait_id`, `json_flag_id` or `flag_id`.
+Some of these are hardcored, others can be edited and created via JSON.
+The current trait/mutation list is at https://github.com/CleverRaven/Cataclysm-DDA/blob/master/data/json/mutations/mutations.json.
+For further information, also see [MUTATIONS.doc](#MUTATIONS.md#mutations).

 - ```ACIDBLOOD``` Drip acid from wounds instead of blood
 - ```ACID_IMMUNE``` You are immune to acid damage.
 - ```ALARMCLOCK``` You always can set alarms.